Jun Zhang

 Tammy Tam

-Tammy Tam is the South China Morning Post’s Editor-in-Chief and is responsible for the overall editorial direction, strategic development and leading the Post’s newsroom operations for both its print and digital platforms.
-Tammy is the Chairperson of the Hong Kong News Executives’ Association, and Vice-Chairwoman of the Newspaper Society of Hong Kong.
-She is also a member of the World Editors Forum, Asia chapter.
-She was a board member of the Media Communications Training Board, Hong Kong Vocational Training Council, which is dedicated to training talents in the media industry, from 2017 to 2023.
-Prior to joining the Post, Tammy spent 20 years in the television industry in leadership roles, managing editorial teams and bureaus and corporate development strategies.
+Tammy Tam is the Publisher of the South China Morning Post, overseeing both editorial and business strategy and operations to drive the publication’s development and commercial growth.
+She previously served as Editor-in-Chief from 2016 to 2025, having joined the SCMP in 2011.
+Tammy is the Chairperson of the Newspaper Society of Hong Kong and a member of the World Editors Forum, Asia chapter.
+Prior to joining the SCMP, Tammy spent 20 years in the television industry in leadership roles, managing editorial teams and corporate development strategies.